nevermined-io/sdk-js/README.md

 ## Releases

-From a clean `master` branch you can run any release task doing the following:
+From a clean `main` branch you can run any release task doing the following:

 - bumps the project version in `package.json`, `package-lock.json`
 - auto-generates and updates the CHANGELOG.md file from commit messages